alemati/petProject-frontend/README.md

 As I mentioned before I see many ways to improve this project.
 Some of them are: user search feature, adding profile picture, 'settings' page (info change), better disign and layout, error handling and improved notifications,, refactoring and organasing project/forder structure better, testing.
 I am planning to implement those features and fixes in future.

+You can also run project locally.
+Just download both frontend and backend, use npm start in both directories.

 If you have some project related opinion or an advice, I will be happy to hear it or read it!